-CfS also reaches out to the community with an annual Sustainability Fair each October to provide education and sustainable solutions to the public.
-CfS curated the exhibit, Sustainable Solutions: Technology and Lifestyle Choice for a Greener World, on display at the Georgia Southern Museum February 2012-May 2012.
-Additional outreach activities include developing community gardens and accompanying curricula, hosting a regular campus farmers market (now in partnership with the University Wellness Program), providing sustainability presentations on campus and in the community (businesses, churches, schools, garden clubs, Rotary club, etc.), and many more.
+CfS also reaches out to the community with an annual GreenFest each October to provide education and sustainable solutions to the public.
+GreenFest attracts >1500 people and more than 40 vendors to the Bulloch County Courthouse lawn, and offers workshops for families and students alike.
+CfS partners with the Georgia Southern Museum to offer a traveling museum exhibit, Sustainable Solutions: Technology and Lifestyle Choice for a Greener World, available for a small fee for regional K-8 events and science nights.
+Additional outreach activities include an Afterschool Garden Program with the 5 Statesboro elementary schools, hosting a regular campus farmers market (in partnership with the University Wellness Program), providing sustainability presentations on campus and in the community (businesses, churches, schools, garden clubs, Rotary club, etc.), and many more.
 Annually the CfS reaches thousands of students and community members with its events and activities.

 Founded in August 2008, the center originated as an Office of Sustainability in the College of Science and Technology and transitioned into the Center for Sustainability in 2009.

-Last updated: 12/6/2012
+Last updated: 2/3/2017